sakkyoi/Tabs-Unloader/README.md

 > Quick access button is the extension icon usually on the left of address bar

-> Quick access button will be "Unload selected tab(s)" when directly clicking on it in generally
+> Quick access button will be "unload selected tab(s)" when directly clicking on it in generally

 > Quick access button can set to the popup menu from old version